 In October 2011 and in October 2013 he participated in an operatic gala concert at the Bad Urach Festival.

 In 2013 he also appeared in a role debut as Simon Boccanegra with English Touring Opera and as Germont in La Traviata in a tour through the UK.

 In 2014 he made his Covent Garden debut as Geôlier in Robert Carsen's new production of Les dialogues des Carmélites, conducted by Sir Simon Rattle.

-  This year's engagements include Donizetti's L'assedio di Calais and Il furioso all'isola di San Domingo with the English Touring Opera.
+Engagements in 2015 and 2016 include Donizetti's L'assedio di Calais, Il furioso all'isola di San Domingo and Lamberto in Pia de Tolomei with the English Touring Opera.